Low-Rank Graphon Estimation: Theory and Applications to Graphon Games: Targeted Interventions in Network Games

-\end{theorem} Our result extends \cite[Theorem 3]{Parise_Ozdaglar_Econometrica}, which was established in an asymptotic setting for the special case where \( W_2 \) is the empirical graphon corresponding to a network sampled from \( W_1 \).
-In contrast, our theorem applies to a more general, non-asymptotic setting, where \( W_1 \) and \( W_2 \) are arbitrary graphons.
-This generalization requires a new proof (see \ref{proof_graphon_perturbed_welfare_problem}).
 Theorem \ref{theorem: graphon perturbed welfare problem} suggests that to achieve a desirable level of social welfare, the central planner should use an estimator of the underlying unknown graphon with a small error in the operator norm.
 A natural choice for an estimator is the empirical graphon associated with the observed network \( \mathbf{A} \).
-However, this approach is not computationally feasible because the complexity of solving problem \eqref{eq: graphon social welfare problem} depends on the rank of \( W_{\mathbf{A}} \), which is typically very high (see, e.g., \cite{vu_rank_adjencency}).\footnote{A graphon \( W \) is said to have rank \( r \) if there exist orthonormal eigenfunctions \( \phi_i \in L_2[0,1] \) and eigenvalues \( \lambda_i \in \mathbb{R} \) for each \( i \in [r] \) such that \( W(x,y) = \sum_{i = 1}^r \lambda_i \phi_i(x) \phi_i(y) \) for all \( (x,y) \in [0,1]^2 \).} To address this issue, we leverage the fact that when the graphon has rank \( r \), problem \eqref{eq: graphon social welfare problem} can be reformulated as a semidefinite program (SDP) with only two variables and a linear matrix inequality (LMI) constraint involving a matrix of size \( r+2 \) (see \cite[footnote 14]{Parise_Ozdaglar_Econometrica}).
+However, this approach is not computationally feasible because the complexity of solving problem \eqref{eq: graphon social welfare problem} depends on the rank of \( W_{\mathbf{A}} \), which is typically very high (see, e.g., \citep{vu_rank_adjencency}).\footnote{A graphon \( W \) is said to have rank \( r \) if there exist orthonormal eigenfunctions \( \phi_i \in L_2[0,1] \) and eigenvalues \( \lambda_i \in \mathbb{R} \) for each \( i \in [r] \) such that \( W(x,y) = \sum_{i = 1}^r \lambda_i \phi_i(x) \phi_i(y) \) for all \( (x,y) \in [0,1]^2 \).} To address this issue, we leverage the fact that when the graphon has rank \( r \), problem \eqref{eq: graphon social welfare problem} can be reformulated as a semidefinite program (SDP) with only two variables and a linear matrix inequality (LMI) constraint involving a matrix of size \( r+2 \) (see \citep[footnote 14]{Parise_Ozdaglar_Econometrica}).
 This insight, together with Theorem \ref{theorem: graphon perturbed welfare problem}, highlights the need for a graphon estimator that simultaneously satisfies both properties P1 and P2, as introduced in the key estimation problem in Section~\ref{section: preliminaries}.